Please note: From 14th June I am moving house and may not respond to review requests for about ten days.

 My Personal Review List

-I prefer to accept books in paperback, but I’m also happy to work with Mobi files.
-Ask me about sending a gift certificate, perhaps.
+I prefer to accept books in paperback, but I’m also happy to work with Mobi files/Amazon vouchers.

 Before I accept a book a few lines about it should be sent along with your details via the contact form at the bottom of this page, plus a link to where I can find the book so I can have a look at it; for instance, the Amazon link.
 The final decision to review the book is mine.
 Upon acceptance I will provide a mailing/e-mail address if necessary.
 I live in the UK.

-My book review will be succinct and honest.
-I’ll never try to degrade an author or their hard work, but we all have our own tastes, so please RESPECT MINE.
+- My book review will be succinct and honest.
 Please remember that if you submit a book to a book blogger, you cannot tell them how to read it, or how it should have been read.
 Each person reads a book differently.

-Please remember that I do not guarantee that a submission will result in a bunch of positive reviews.
+- Please remember that I do not guarantee that a submission will result in lots of 5* reviews.
 Sorry to keep repeating this, but it does need saying.
 The first step is to get the book accepted, and this will be based on genre, quality of writing, blurb and your method of communication.
-The fact that you are reading this at all is good – some writers just fire off requests without bothering.
-Bad move!
+The fact that you are reading this at all is good!

 I try to answer all my contact mail – if you haven’t received a reply, do check your spam box in case my reply gets filed there!